echopdx/coosbay/site/content/blog/hit-the-trails-six-hiking-destinations-to-explore-on-oregon-s-adventure-coast.md

 * Access to restrooms, picnic, and camping facilities
 * More info & maps can be found at [oregonhikers.org/field_guide/Shore_Acres_Loop_Hike](https://www.oregonhikers.org/field_guide/Shore_Acres_Loop_Hike)

-**#3 CAPE ARAGO LOOP**
-This scenic, oceanfront trail is typically less traveled than other trails mentioned in this post.
-Located 15 minutes from Coos Bay, this hiking destination is the perfect place to lose yourself in nature.“This hike features the quieter side of the spectacular Sunset Bay, Shore Acres and Cape Arago complex of state parks south of Coos Bay,” writes Zach Urness in this 2016 Statesman Journal article.
+**#3 CAPE ARAGO LOOP** This scenic, oceanfront trail is typically less traveled than other trails mentioned in this post.
+Located 15 minutes from Coos Bay, this hiking destination is the perfect place to lose yourself in nature.
+“This hike features the quieter side of the spectacular Sunset Bay, Shore Acres and Cape Arago complex of state parks south of Coos Bay,” writes Zach Urness in this [2016 Statesman Journal article](https://www.statesmanjournal.com/story/travel/outdoors/2016/01/06/oregon-top-5-best-hikes-near-coos-bay-north-bend-sunset-bay/78317672/).
 “Before starting the loop hike, take the time to explore two short treks just off the parking area.
 The North and South Cove trails lead to tidepools, beaches and viewpoints where you can say hello to barking sea lion.”
 Please note the North Cove Trail is closed March 1st – June 30th to protect seal pups.

 **Trail Length:** The entire loop is 4.3 miles
 **Level of Difficulty:** Moderate- challenging